-- Prickling and tingling sensation on the skin
+- prickling and tingling sensation

-- Return of normal feeling a few minutes after changing position.
+- return of normal feeling a few minutes after changing position.

 Causes of pins and needles

-- Pressure on nerves
+- pinched nerves

-- Reduced blood supply
+- reduced blood supply

-- Nerve injury
+- nerve injury

-- Hyperventilation or breathing excessively
+- hyperventilation or breathing excessively

-- The effect of toxic substances on the nerves, such as alcohol or lead
+- the effect of toxic substances on the nerves, such as alcohol or lead

-- Multiple sclerosis
+- multiple sclerosis

-- Hypothyroidism (underactive thyroid gland)
+- hypothyroidism (underactive thyroid gland)

-- Transient ischaemic attack (TIA)
+- transient ischaemic attack (TIA)

 Pressure-related pins and needles

 Nerve disease, or neuropathy, is characterised by the lack of sensory information to the brain due to damage of the sensory nerves.
-For example, a person with neuropathy may not experience pain to the normal degree, if at all.
+For example, a person with neuropathy may not experience pain to the usual degree, if at all.